alihaider78222/dynamic_tabbar/README.md

 - <b>trailing</b>: Custom `trailing Widget` if needed.

+- `TabBar` default properties...

-- and `TabBar` default properties...
+- and `TabBarView` default properties...

 ## 📚 How to use